Preschoolers making friends: what to expect

 Sometimes your child might take some time away from the play.
 Talking with your child – as well as watching what happens – can help you work out what’s going on.

 Playing solo is usually nothing to worry about.
-In fact, you’ll often see two children playing alongside each other, each doing their own thing.
+In fact, you’ll often see children playing alongside each other, each doing their own thing.
 That’s because children at this age are still learning how to play together.

 But if your child seems unsure of how to join in play, is consistently left out by other children, or often doesn’t want to play with others, there are things you can do to help:

 - Encourage your child to watch what others are doing so they can work out how to join in.
-For example, ‘What’s Bella doing what that food?
+For example, ‘What’s Bella doing with that food?
 Do you think she might be setting up a restaurant?
 Do you think it might need customers?
 Or a cook?’

 - Talk about ways your child could start play and invite others to join.
 For example, ‘Can you help me dig a hole in the sand?
 Can you see if anyone else will help us make it really deep?’